How Steve Jobs Knew What You Wanted

 On the other hand, a little research among your friends will tell you that consumers know exactly what they want.
 For example, a lot of people I know are very clear that they want Apple's new iPhone 4S.
 In fact, consumers walk around every day with a mental shopping list of things they want.

 Market research is very good at determining consumer preferences among products that currently exist.
-This is because the attributes, features and benefits of these products are represented in our minds and associated with emotions and other attitudes which motivate our likes, desires and behavior.
-Researching consumer preferences involves exploration of how these existing representations are used to make evaluations, comparisons and judgments.
+This is because the attributes, features, and benefits of these products are represented in our minds and associated with emotions and other attitudes that motivate our likes, desires, and behavior.
+Researching consumer preferences involves the exploration of how these existing representations are used to make evaluations, comparisons, and judgments.

 But what about products based on new technologies?
 When the iPhone was still in its conceptual stage, established representations in the consumer mind would have biased their reactions toward comparisons with existing cell phones.
 However, the essence of the iPhone is not its "cell phone-ness."
 The iPhone product experience is derived from the imaginative integration of digital technology.
 Consumer satisfaction with the iPhone has little to do with making phone calls.

-Support for Jobs' belief that consumers are not capable of understanding their response to products based on new technology is found in the book When Old Technologies Were New, written by Carolyn Marvin, Professor of Communication at the University of Pennsylvania's Annenberg School.
-Marvin points out that throughout history people have conceptualized the technological future only as "a fancier version of the present."
+Support for Jobs's belief that consumers are not capable of understanding their response to products based on new technology is found in the book When Old Technologies Were New, written by Carolyn Marvin, Professor of Communication at the University of Pennsylvania's Annenberg School.
+Marvin points out that throughout history, people have conceptualized the technological future only as "a fancier version of the present."

 If our ability to imagine the future is limited by the mental representations of technologies and products that currently exist in our minds, how did Steve Jobs do it?